SweJorgen/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/set-the-default-browser-using-group-policy.md

 2. Click **Enabled**, and then in the **Options** area, type the location to your default associations configuration file.<p>
 If this setting is turned on and your employee's device is domain-joined, this file is processed and default associations are applied at logon.
 If this setting isn't configured or is turned off, or if your employee's device isn't domain-joined, no default associations are applied at logon.

 Your employees can change this setting by changing the Internet Explorer default value from the **Set Default Programs** area of the Control Panel.
+But when they restart or logoff the computer the next time they logon the values are set back to the default as configured in the .XML file.
+If we what to only modify the defaults it can be done during OS deployment or by script.